-Jon Bryant, Formlabs Customer Development Team Lead, shares insights gleaned from working with hundreds of industry professionals on better ways to evaluate 3D printer solutions.
+This post was written by Jon Bryant, Formlabs Customer Development Team Lead, who shares insights gleaned from working with hundreds of industry professionals on better ways to evaluate 3D printer solutions.

-Naturally, all of this newness caught the attention of consumers and business buyers.
-With each product launch, more and more people became interested in the applications for 3D printing, particularly in industrial engineering and design prototyping.
-However, as that interest grew, so too did the use of meaningless marketing jargon and professional 3D printer specification charts.
+Naturally, all of this novelty caught the attention of consumers and business buyers.
+With each product launch, more and more people became interested in applications for 3D printing, particularly in industrial engineering and design prototyping.
+However, as that interest grew, so did the use of meaningless marketing jargon in professional 3D printer specification charts.

 To illustrate that trend, here’s a common specification comparison chart:

 What do you notice about it?
 For me, what stands out is all of the capital letters, numbers, and parentheses.
 If I didn’t know better, I might look at this information and assume that I needed the highlighted printer.
 After all, it has the best specs and the most impressive (albeit confusing) set of numbers.

 The problem?
 That chart doesn’t actually say much of anything.

 If I were buying a professional 3D printer, this chart wouldn't help me understand what really matters: how the part will come out.
 That approach doesn’t help customers choose the right 3D printer for their needs and, in the long run, it doesn’t help the professional 3D printing industry grow.